 Botox & Fillers Need Trained Practitioners

-The NHS website summarises very well the outcome of a Sir Bruce Keogh Review report into Cosmetic Procedures such as breast implants, botox, fillers and laser hair removal by saying;
+summarises very well the outcome of a Sir Bruce Keogh Review report into Cosmetic Procedures such as breast implants, botox, fillers and laser hair removal by saying;

 New proposals to regulate cosmetic procedures were widely reported in the papers today, with the Daily Mail reporting the need to "rein in cosmetic surgery cowboys", and The Daily Telegraph warning that anti-wrinkle treatments are "a crisis waiting to happen".